appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 ## Dynamic Properties

-Every property of a widget can be described dynamically using javascript inside handlebars `{{}}` .
-The properties which do not have an input to write javascript can be made dynamic by clicking the JS button next to them.
+Every property of a widget can be described dynamically using JavaScript inside handlebars `{{}}` .
+The properties which don't have an input to write JavaScript can be made dynamic by clicking the JS button next to them.
 This transforms the property into an input field that can be used to write code.

 ![](</img/convert_js.gif>)